yireo/yireo-slides/slides/yireo/pwa_extensions.md

     - Working checkout with payment and shipping
 ~ But: Venia is a PROOF OF CONCEPT
 ~ But: REST-hacks to get things working
+~ But: No selection of country yet
 ~ But: Braintree is only payment option
 ~ But: No selection for shipment provider
-~ Reason: GraphQL API is not complete yet
+~ One possible reason: GraphQL API is not complete yet

 ---
 {state: dark}